sbn-psi/dmsp/LDDTesting/LDDTestingPrinciples.md

 * Hand writing labels
 * Injecting discipline area fragments into label templates
+    * In addition to making the labels easier to generate, the parts of the label that are being tested are separated from the rest of the label.
 * Mutating existing labels
     * Keep a mapping of *XPath*s and operations to perform on a location